Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/3150/

 ### How to use Donut Chart
 The donut chart is a variation of the standard pie chart.
-This chart will display results as a percentage of the whole.
+This chart will display results as a percentage of the whole.<br>

-This chart has the ability to be displayed as either a two-dimensional or three-dimensional chart.
+This chart has the ability to be displayed as either a two-dimensional or three-dimensional chart.<br>
 This chart provides some interactivity.
 Mouseover a section of the chart to display the associated results.
 Click on a slice to drill down into the raw results.

 #### Configuration Options